Inspired by Larisa Gosla

 We talked about it finally, and she admitted that she didn’t want to see me because I reminded her of everything bad.
 I felt so awful.
 I didn’t want to be a reminder.
 Our friendship was based on the fact that I was her light, and now I’m the darkness?
 I let it go.
 I forgave her.
 Next year she would come back and we would see each other.
 But the calls were stopping, the texts were shorter.
 “I’m busy,” she’d say, and I was fine with it, I understood it.
 Then everything stopped.
 She didn’t come back.
 I didn’t hear from her again.

 The person that knew me best left and didn’t look back.
 “We just drifted apart,” she said but did we really?
 Or did she just let go?
 Was I really that bad of a friend that she just dropped and continued on with her life?
 Did it hurt her at all?
 Or was I just part of what she was trying to forget?
 I cried for her.
 I hurt because of her.
 For months I felt hollow.
-Whenever I saw things that reminded me of her, I deleted it.
+Whenever I saw things that reminded me of her, I deleted them.
 Just like she erased me from her life, I did too.
 It was so hard because everything reminded me of her.
 She was such a huge part of my life that without her it felt unreal.
 I was so used to having her there that when she wasn’t, it felt blank.

 That’s when I realized that as much as I thought I needed someone, I don’t.
 I have myself.
 I can count on myself.
 I have been a strong person for myself.
 I will continue to be strong for myself.
-I might need help once in a while, but that’s what therapist are for.
+I might need help once in a while, but that’s what therapists are for.
 I will do the work by myself.
 Don’t get me wrong, sometimes it still hurts.
 Sometimes I still see things that remind me of her, and I want to grab a phone and call her to know how she’s doing.
 But a phone works both ways and if she hasn’t tried, I’m not either.
 I’m fine with it, I accepted it, and I moved on.
 My life has flourished into something beautiful.
 It was a beautiful friendship.
 We may have grown apart, but we grew side by side for so long our roots will always be tangled together.